 So, going back to my red tulip and mouse drawing, I saw a beautiful collection of photographs from a photo artist.
 He had many pictures of mice in various positions with tulips.
 I really like the photos and I thought it’s a nice idea to make a polychromos drawing starting from them.
 For this mouse art, I started sketching the mouse and the flower using a regular HB pencil.

 I began coloring the mouse.
-Usually I prefer to color the nose and eyes to have a personal image of the character, when it comes to an animal or a person.
+Usually, I prefer to color the nose and eyes to have a personal image of the character when it comes to an animal or a person.
 I saw artists who prefer to color in everything before coloring the eyes or the central part of the face.
-Maybe this is has to do only with how you are used to work, since the result is the same.
+Maybe this has to do only with how you are used to working since the result is the same.